krasserm/bot-with-plan/simulation/README.md

 ## Agent simulation

-A GPT-4 based agent simulation is used for creating a [fine-tuning dataset](#fine-tuning-dataset) for the agent's planner module.
-The simulation environment consists of a predefined set of simluated tools backed by GPT-4.
+Uses a GPT-4 based planner to generate agent trajectories in a simulation environment.
+The environment consists of a predefined set of simluated tools backed by GPT-4.
 For example, the [search_internet](tools/search_internet.py) tool pretends to be an internet search engine that generates answers by making a best guess.
-See package [tools](tools) for all tools of the simulation environment.
+See package [tools](tools) for all tools available in the simulation environment.

-The [GPT-4 based planner](planner.py), used for driving dataset generation, is a ReAct-style planner that interacts with these tools.
+The [GPT-4 based planner](planner.py), used for driving [dataset generation](#dataset-generation), is a ReAct-style planner that interacts with these tools.
 The generated trajectories of tool interactions are then converted to a fine-tuning dataset for training smaller, open-source LLMs to mimic the behavior of the GPT-4 based planner.
-See [planner fine-tuning](../train/README.md) for further details on how to fine-tune a planner module.
+See [planner fine-tuning](../train/README.md) for further details on fine-tuning a planner module with the generated dataset.

 Fine-tuned planners can also be [evaluated](#planner-evaluation) in the simulation environment.
 By replacing the GPT-4 based planner with a fine-tuned planner, the agent simulation can be used to evaluate the performance of the fine-tuned planner.
 It can also be used for evaluating an open-source zero-shot planner that has not been fine-tuned on any simulation data.

 ### Setup

-Add your OpenAI API key to `.env`, then `export PYTHONPATH=.`
+Add your OpenAI API key to [.env][../.env], then run `export PYTHONPATH=.`

-### Fine-tuning dataset
+### Dataset generation

+This section describes generation of a planner fine-tuning dataset in a simulation environment.
+You can also download the complete output of the following commands from [here](https://martin-krasser.com/gba/gba-output.zip).

 #### Generate requests